+Update: The building with this mural has been demolished due to new construction.
+We're hoping a new mural as magnificent as this one will adorn the new building).
 Considered one of Michael Brown’s best known and most popular murals is “Sea Turtles,” painted on the corner of Columbia Street and East Rosemary streets.
 The mural was originally painted in 1993 and was restored in 2011 with the help of funds raised by Sadie Rapp.

 Saddie Rapp, then 14 years old, came up with the idea of a mural of pets in her effort to raise money toward restoring the “Sea Turtles” mural.
 For her mural, she painted dogs and cats that the public could “adopt” and raised $1,700 toward the restoration of the “Sea Turtles” mural.
 As a thank you to Saddie, Michael Brown painted a small turtle into the mural, which is located at 304 West Weaver Street.

 Black Lives Matter Murals